erfangc/ReactTable/README.md

 cellClassCallback | custom callback for applying custom CSS classes to cells. should should return a object with class names set to true in an object. for example `{ green: true, special: true}` formatInstructions | a string that represents how you want cells to be formatted, options are summaryTemplate | a function callback that returns a React Component, this component will be appended to the content of the first column of summary rows.
-Argument passed: `data` representing the summary row
+Argument passed: `data` representing the summary row cellTemplate | A custom callback function provided to the table that returns an React component to be rendered.
+First argument is the row being rendered
 ## Valid `formatInstructions` Options

 * multiplier - a number to multiply the cell content by